City of Owatonna Stormwater Management

 "Clean H2Owatonna" is the City of Owatonna's Stormwater Management Program to keep our streams, river, and waterways clean of pollution.

 Stormwater is water from rain or melting snow that does not soak into the ground.
 Instead, it flows from rooftops, across paved areas, and through sloped lawns.
 As stormwater moves across these surfaces, it can pick up and carry along pollutants such as yard and pet waste, sediment, chemicals, oil, grease, and other possible contaminants.
 This water enters our community storm drains and flows directly, untreated, to Maple Creek, Crane Creek, or the Straight River.

 The City of Owatonna appreciates citizen input regarding the City's Storm Water Pollution Prevention Program (SWPPP).
 Click on Ordinance and SWPPP under the education tab.

 The Engineering Department is seeking organizations and individuals to make a positive impact on our community's natural resources through various stormwater programs.
 Click on the partipation tab to the left!

 REPORT WATER POLLUTION

 To report spills, dumping or draining of pollutants to the street, storm drain, drainageway, or waterway, call Brad Rademacher Water Quality Specialist at 507-774-7300.
-For spill emergencies after normal business hours, please contact the Fire Department.
+For spill emergencies or if calling after normal business hours, please contact the Fire Departmentat 911.